mtov/engsoftmoderna/en/chapter1.md

 One of the participants of the NATO Conference summarized the challenges faced by the new research field:

-> The basic problem is that certain classes of systems are placing demands on us which are beyond our capabilities and our theories and methods of design and production at this time.
+> *The basic problem is that certain classes of systems are placing demands on us which are beyond our capabilities and our theories and methods of design and production at this time.
 There are many areas where there is no such thing as a crisis---sort routines, payroll applications, for example.
 It is large systems that are encountering great difficulties.
-We should not expect the production of such systems to be easy.
+We should not expect the production of such systems to be easy*.

 More than half a century after the NATO Conference, techniques and methods for software construction have improved